Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā aṅguttarāpesu viharati āpaṇaṁ nāma aṅguttarāpānaṁ nigamo.

 Thus have I heard—At one time, the Blessed One was staying in the country of the Anguttarāpans, in a market-town named |Āpaṇa::name of a town in Bengal; lit. market [āpaṇa]|.

-Then when it was morning, the Blessed One dressed, took his bowl and robe, and went into Āpaṇa for alms.
+Then when it was early morning, the Blessed One dressed, took his bowl and robe, and went into Āpaṇa for alms.
 After wandering for alms in Āpaṇa and finishing his meal, he went to a certain forest grove for his day’s abiding.
 Entering deep into that grove, he sat down at the foot of a tree to abide for the day.

-And the venerable Udāyī too, in the morning, dressed, took his robe and bowl, and entered Āpaṇa for alms.
+And the venerable Udāyī too, early in the morning, dressed, took his robe and bowl, and entered Āpaṇa for alms.
 After walking for alms in Āpaṇa and finishing his meal, he returned from the alms-round and went to that same forest grove for his day’s abiding.
 Entering deep into that grove, he sat down at the foot of a certain tree to abide for the day.
 Then, as the venerable Udāyī sat in |seclusion::solitude, privacy [paṭisallāna]|, withdrawn, a reflection arose in his mind:

 “Indeed, the Blessed One has removed the conditions of suffering for many, and brought about the conditions of happiness for many; he has removed |unwholesome mental qualities::unskillful characteristics [akusala + dhammā]| and fostered |wholesome mental qualities::skillful characteristics [kusala + dhammā]| for many.